 Epoxy is known to have extremely strong bonding capabilities and exceptional flexural strength.
 From a practical point of view, it can hold at least 2,000lbs per square inch, as opposed to Polyester, which can hardly hold anything above 500 lbs.

-Epoxy has a little better pleasant smell than the Polyester.
-But on the other hand, it’s easier to set it up though the stinking rate, puts one-off from using it.
-Therefore, it’s recommended that whenever you are using any of the resins, always work on it from an area that is well ventilated to avoid any health effects.
+Epoxy has a little better pleasant smell than Polyester.
+But on the other hand, it’s easier to set it up through the stinking rate, which puts one-off from using it.
+Therefore, it’s recommended that whenever you are using any of the resins, always work on it from an area that is well-ventilated to avoid any health effects.

-So long as Epoxy is well cured, it has stronger moisture resistance to polyester.
+So long as Epoxy is well cured, it has stronger moisture resistance than polyester.
 This makes it possible for some specific formulations to be applied even when the surface is underwater.
-On the other hand, polyester has less resistance to moisture, and since it is more absorbent to water, it fractures easily because of the flaccidity rate in it.
+On the other hand, polyester has less resistance to moisture, and since it is more absorbent to water, it fractures easily because of its flaccidity rate in it.

 ALSO READ: How to Add Color to Epoxy Resin?

 Epoxy is known to have a longer shelf life in comparison to other resins.
 The average guarantee is six months, but in a real sense, if appropriately stored on the shelves, it can take more years than one would expect.